Intense rain across New York City and parts of the Northeast Friday could flood subways and roads – KION546

 By Aya Elamroussi, CNN

-(CNN) — A coastal storm is expected to drop a prolific amount of rain over millions in New York City and the Northeast Friday, with rainfall intense enough to flood subways and roads.
+(CNN) — A coastal storm is dumping heavy rain early Friday over millions in New York City and the Northeast, where downpours threaten to flood subways and roads.

-Many places in the region began seeing rain Thursday night, but the heaviest rainfall is set to begin Friday.
+As of 2 a.m.
+ET, flash flooding was ongoing or expected in New York counties of Nassau, Queens and Kings, which includes Brooklyn, the state’s National Weather Service office said.
+A flash flood warning is in effect for those areas, where a radar indicated heavy rainfall.

-The flood threat is impacting around 25 million people across the Northeast, and the New York tri-state area is facing a Level 3 of 4 “moderate” risk for flash flooding, the National Weather Service warned.
+The flood threat is impacting roughly 25 million people across the Northeast Friday, and the New York tri-state area is facing a Level 3 of 4 “moderate” risk for flash flooding, the National Weather Service warned.

 Intense rainfall rates of 1 to 2 inches an hour – with isolated rates of more than 2 inches per hour – are possible, bringing the threat of a dangerous morning commute for many as the rain could cause serious flash flooding on roads and even in subway stations.